nodedev74/Devel-Linux/README.md

 You can configure the following content:

 #### [`config.mk`](https://github.com/nodedev74/Devel-Linux/blob/master/config.example.mk)
-Build settings for the live user and iso itself
+Build settings for the live user and ISO it self.

 #### [`.env`](https://github.com/nodedev74/Devel-Linux/blob/master/.env.exampe)
 Project secrets like passwords and passphrases for the resulting users and disk encryption.